 "What we're essentially doing is looking for the specific ingredients found in every bite of fruit that you eat—in the skins and peels and pulp—and using those to add a little extra peel to the surface of fresh produce," Masek says of the Apeel process.
 "You can't see or taste that extra peel, but it's slowing down water loss and oxidation, which are the two factors that cause food to spoil."

 To make the product, Apeel calls on materials that would have otherwise gone to waste, such as tomato pomace, watermelon rinds, or grape skins, in abundance in the company's Southern California home base.
 The resulting film is applied to produce during the packaging process.
 Once applied, it gives producers more time to handle and ship their produce, and it reduces the amount of waste in grocery stores too—saving money and headache through the supply chain.

-You can see if any longer-lasting Apeel avos are in your area using this store locator.
+You can see if any longer-lasting Apeel produce are in your area using this store locator.
 If they're not, request that your local grocery store starts carrying them here to show your support for innovations that make avoiding food waste easier for the consumer.
 While you're at it, be sure to implement food-saving measures in your kitchen when you can by taking stock of what's in your cabinets before you go shopping, cooking meals that incorporate scraps, and being a responsible meal prepper.

 Ready to learn more about how to unlock the power of food to heal your body, prevent disease & achieve optimal health?
 Register now for our FREE web class with nutrition expert Kelly LeVeque.